reyhanjr-technologies/reyhan-injector-2.0/README.md

 ## Features

-- **Auto Registration**: Auto registration, record, timestamps, labeling, name, tagging, metadata, and unique identification with SHA-256 checksum.
+- **Auto Register like Git**: Auto registration, record, timestamps, labeling, name, tagging, metadata, and unique identification with SHA-256 checksum.
 - **Conversion Support**: Converts alphabets, numerics, and symbols into a consistent format.
 - **Multi-Purpose**: Suitable for translating, decoding, observing, and understanding codes.
 - **AI-Ready**: Seamlessly integrates with AI tools for real-time processing.